← All companies

 Total fully-diluted shares160Mlow

-Implied share price (latest primary)$10medium
+Implied share price (illustrative only)~$34low

 Primary equity type grantedISO/NSOhigh